Last updated: 14 January 2019

 - provide membership benefits, services and products or information about those benefits, services and products

-- give you information about services and products from third parties with which we have agreements
+- give you information about services and products from third parties with which we have arrangements

 - conduct market and demographic research in relation to the products and services our members acquire from us

 - keep track of products or services you view on our website using cookies, if your settings allow it, so that we can send you information and advertising about those products or services